(C) Copyright 1995 by Richard Cheshire

 Now I can start at the 221 exchange and work my way up, or I can figure that the digits in the exchange might get mixed up, and find it that way.
 Well, I started with the 716-325 exchange, because it was the big exchange in the downtown business district.
 It seemed logical.
 So I tried 325-2368.
 "Uh, Hello, is Doug there please?".
 Whew!
 Good old Doug, always never there when you need him (if a "Doug" had been there, it would have taken even longer to get off the phone, and on to the next call).
 OK, so it wasn't the 325 exchange.
 The 235 exchange is way out on the west end of town.
 I could see no reason for the Telco to place the TWX exchange way the heck out there.
 But it was still better than starting at 716-221 and working my way up.
 I dialed.
 "Ring - click.
 BEEEEEEEEEEEEEEEEEEEP!"
 Paydirt!

 I ran out to another college the next day, and used their terminal room.
 It was almost farther than Brockport, but was near my final destination.
 I dialed the TWX number for the local Truck Stop.
 Ring - click.
 "BEEEEEEEP".
-Handset in the accoustic coupler, 110 baud, half duplex, and I was at a TWX machine.
+Handset in the accoustic coupler, 110 baud, half duplex, (the transmission speed and method of a Model 33 teletype), and it appeared that I was at a TWX machine.
 I shipped myself a message, and went to lunch.

 At the truck stop 3 miles down the road, I had a good meal, and wandered back to the fuel desk.
 "Got a message for Cheshire?", I asked.
 "Let me look," said the man behind the desk.
 He picked up a shief of yellow papers.
 "Richard Cheshire?", he asked.
 I got my message and went home VERY happy.